 Navratri is the auspicious period when the nine holy manifestations of Goddess Durga are worshipped.
 Devotees attempt to appease the Goddess with many prayers and sacrifices, and fasting is one method to express gratitude to the Goddess.

 Some people follow ceremonial Navratri fasts, during which they consume fasting food that is simple, clean, and vegetarian ‘saattvik’ cuisine.
-In this blog, we have listed the five grains that you can use in Navratri fasting food or vrat ka khana.
+In this blog, we have listed some of the grains that you can use in Navratri fasting food or vrat ka khana.

-5 Grains You Can Use for Vrat Ka Khana
+7 Navratri Grains to Use for Vrat Ka Khana

 Although the fasting food list is huge, people often wonder if they can use a particular grain or not.
 So, here are five grains that you can use to prepare the fasting food.